jakubkarczewski/PolynomialRegression/README.md

 ## The network
 Implemented network is a very simple 2 layer neural network.

-The diagram of training the network could be described as follows:
+The diagram of training the network for 3th degree polynomial could be described as follows:

 ![alt text](https://github.com/jakubkarczewski/PolynomialRegression/blob/master/pics/net.png)